cityssm/2fa-server/README.md

 # 2fa-server

-A server for sending and receiving two-factor authentication (2FA) requests.
+A server for initializing two-factor authentication on user accounts.